krainboltgreene/paper_trail-background.rb/README.md

   4. Commit your changes (`git commit -am 'Add some feature'`)
   5. Push to the branch (`git push origin my-new-feature`)
   6. Create new Pull Request

+## Todo

+  - Support other job types
+  - Allow for configuring the job class name